Click here to listen to a reading of this blog:

 Seasonal Affective Disorder (SAD) can be common in those with hypothyroidism and can lead to depression, in the darker months of the year.
 Another more expensive gift option, SAD lamps are very popular at helping to combat depression and low mood, and can be a practical gift for your hypothyroid friend or family member.

-I hope you’ve found this list helpful and have gathered some inspiration for your Christmas shopping.
+I hope you’ve found this list helpful and have gathered some inspiration for your gift shopping.

 If you have any more ideas, add them below in the comments section!